openaire/guidelines-literature-repositories/docs/fair_enabled.rst

 The evaluation level analyse is done thru the RDA provided sheet at `https://www.rd-alliance.org/system/files/FAIR_evaluation_levels_v0.01.xlsx`_.
 The result of this evaluation shows the figure below.

+In the case of *Findablility* indicators

+- RDA-F2-01M: Rich metadata is provided to allow discovery
+- RDA-F4-01M: Metadata is offered in such a way that it can be harvested and indexed

+are implicity covered.

+In such a case for *Accessiblity* indicators

+- RDA-A1-02M: Metadata can be accessed manually (i.e. with human intervention)
+- RDA-A1-04M: Metadata is accessed through standardised protocol

+are implemented via the standardized OAI-PMH interface.

+And for *Reusablility* indicator

+- RDA-R1.3-02M: Metadata is expressed in compliance with a machine-understandable community standard

+is implicity covered by the guidelines.

 .. image:: _static/FAIR-Indicator_InstThemRepoGuidelines.png
     :width: 800px